The Eternal City (1915 film): Reception

 By the time The Eternal City opened at the Astor Theatre in New York on 12 April 1915, it was proclaimed to be one of the foremost features produced in the United States.

 Kinematograph Weekly said in part: “We congratulate the Famous Players Film Company upon the complete and signal success of their effort in every way, for the production stands out as one of the best that has been submitted for public approval.
 It is a real classic in picture production, and words are inadequate to thoroughly express our full and emphatic admiration of the subject, which we are convinced will meet with as hearty a reception from the public as any previous subject has yet employed.”
 The Bioscope wrote "Thanks to its makers The Eternal City is a production planned and executed on a grand scale.
 In Mr. Caine’s novel the producers had a story giving the utmost scope for spectacular display and scenic ornamentation.
 They determined to make the very best of their material."

+Preservation

+The Eternal City is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.